Sygil-Dev/whoosh-reloaded/docs/source/stemming.rst

     # To use this analyzer in your schema:
     my_schema = fields.Schema(content=fields.TEXT(analyzer=my_analyzer))

-The :class:`whoosh-reloaded.analysis.CharsetTokenizer` uses a Sphinx charset table to both separate terms and perform character folding.
-This tokenizer is slower than the :class:`whoosh-reloaded.analysis.RegexTokenizer` because it loops over each character in Python.
+The :class:` whoosh_reloaded.analysis.CharsetTokenizer` uses a Sphinx charset table to both separate terms and perform character folding.
+This tokenizer is slower than the :class:` whoosh_reloaded.analysis.RegexTokenizer` because it loops over each character in Python.
 If the language(s) you're indexing can be tokenized using regular expressions, it will be much faster to use ``RegexTokenizer`` and ``CharsetFilter`` in combination instead of using ``CharsetTokenizer``.

-The :mod:`whoosh-reloaded.support.charset` module contains an accent folding map useful for most Western languages, as well as a much more extensive Sphinx charset table and a function to convert Sphinx charset tables into the character maps required by ``CharsetTokenizer`` and ``CharsetFilter``::
+The :mod:` whoosh_reloaded.support.charset` module contains an accent folding map useful for most Western languages, as well as a much more extensive Sphinx charset table and a function to convert Sphinx charset tables into the character maps required by ``CharsetTokenizer`` and ``CharsetFilter``::